Relocation Decision Advisory

 How it works

-Aurum Bayt keeps the sequence clear: Scenario submission, preliminary signal, internal boundary review, review call, then Decision Brief.
+Aurum Bayt keeps the sequence clear: scenario submission, preliminary signal, human review, and then a final decision brief.

 01